 Each Colombian city features a Zona Rosa, or central nightlife district, with the highest density of bars, discotecas (clubs), and restaurants.
-If it's your first time in a city, they're the best place to start your night.
+If you're visiting for the first time, this is the best place to start your night.

 When to Go Out